Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,393.2,403.32.md

 ### Transcript

+> I don't know.
+>
 > Omni snuck in two questions.
 Number 1: &quot;Is the one year Epic store exclusivity one year from
 >
 > Early Access launch?
-Or one year from full launch?&quot;
+Or one year from full launch?&quot; It will be one year from the Early Access launch.